kubernetes/enhancements/keps/sig-storage/2639-secret-configmap-protection/README.md

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

 - [x] Metrics
-  - Metric name: secret_protection_controller
+  - Metric name: secret_protection
     - Aggregation method: prometheus
     - Components exposing the metric: secret-protection-controller
-  - Metric name: configmap_protection_controller
+  - Metric name: configmap_protection
     - Aggregation method: prometheus
     - Components exposing the metric: configmap-protection-controller